-Its high school graduation, and like all seniors they want to party.
-So 500 high school seniors look forward to a party, while in the meantime a boy wants to get a girl he's loved for years that just broke up with her boyfriend and one head-case that wants revenge on a lifelong bully.
-So the party comes, things develop.
+It's high school graduation and, like all seniors, they want to party.
+So, 500 high school seniors look forward to a party while, in the meantime, a boy wants to get a girl he's loved for years who just broke up with her boyfriend, and one head-case who wants revenge on a lifelong bully.
+So, the party comes, things develop.
 People have sex, drink, and go along with most of the guidelines of a high school graduation party.
 Written by

 Robbie Cooper <email@example.com>

 Filming the final scenes of the party meant a chaotic destruction of the house.
 Directors Deborah Kaplan and Harry Elfont gave the go-ahead to completely trash the place.
 This involved the cast and crew pulling out drawers, dropping food all over the floor, messing up the carpets, and someone spray painting "This Party Sucked" on the front door.
 This all happened in one hour.
 See more »